ComeBike/come.bike/README.md

 ## Contributing code

 All code merged into the master branch will need to be done so from a PR.
-All PRs require passing tests and no loss in code test coverage.
+All PRs require passing tests and no loss in code test coverage ("I should probably add I"m a hpyocrate here").
 If possible it would be nice to have no less than 2 Peers review the PRs before its merged into master.